-- Harry Potter gave some aside time to stress the pronunciation of Hermione's name, and might well have thrown a slight wrench into an inheritance issue solely to clear up the birth order of three of the characters (though the way it did so strongly suggests that J. K. Rowling did not do the math).
+- It gave some aside time to stress the pronunciation of Hermione's name, and might well have thrown a slight wrench into an inheritance issue solely to clear up the birth order of three of the characters (though the way it did so strongly suggests that J. K. Rowling did not do the math).

 - Also, the Muggle erotica in Sirius Black's bedroom in book 7.
 Despite his "special friendship" with James (and possibly Lupin), Rowling assures us that Sirius was a red-blooded manly man who loved boobies.
 (Or the third option.)

 - Aberforth Dumbledore's Patronus is, in fact, a goat.
 Given that he was once prosecuted for "using inappropriate charms on a goat", this may have been a nod to the fandom theory that he liked goats.
 Like, he really, really liked goats.

 - In the penultimate book of the series, Albus Dumbledore dies.
 At once, a number of fans tried to come up with excuses for how he could've survived.
 In the final book, Mad-Eye Moody is killed under similar circumstances, and Ron attempts to find reasons he might still be alive, using many of the same arguments.
 Naturally, these are all shot down.